 Students are required to apply for financial assistance on the Free Application for Federal Student Aid (FAFSA), which can be obtained from the Office of Scholarships & Financial Aid or completed on-line at www.fafsa.ed.gov .
 Based upon the student's financial need as ascertained by the FAFSA information, and availability of funds, students may be awarded work study.

-Saginaw Valley Work Study Graduate is a university employment program for graduate students enrolled half time (five credit hours) or more in a program leading to a graduate degree.
+Saginaw Valley Work Study Graduate is a University employment program for graduate students enrolled at least half-time (five credit hours) in a program leading to a graduate degree.
 Students are eligible to earn SVWSG if their work in a department is at a graduate level.

 Regular Student Employment is funded entirely from the SVSU general fund.
 All students are eligible to earn RSE funding.